 Life has the potential to flourish on earth and far beyond for many billions of years if we keep improving technology with care.

 7. What are our goals?

-Like mentioned before, intelligence is the ability to accomplish complex goals.
+As mentioned before, intelligence is the ability to accomplish complex goals.

 Human life evolved where replication was the goal.
-However, humans no longer have a simple goal like replication, and when our feelings conflict with the aim of our gene, we obey our feelings by using birth control, for example.
+However, humans no longer have a simple goal like replication, and when our feelings conflict with the aim of our genes, we obey our feelings by using birth control, for example.

 We're building more intelligent machines increasingly to help us accomplish our goals.
 Aligning machine goals with our own involves three unsolved problems; making a machine learn them, adopt them and retain them.